william-rom/go-jwks/README.md

 This repository provides a JWT (JSON Web Token) validation middleware for Go applications.
 It includes functionality for fetching JWKS (JSON Web Key Set) from a remote server and validating JWTs against these keys.
-The package features automatic JWKS synchronization and handling of RSA public keys for JWT verification.

 ## Installation